pytoolz/toolz/doc/source/streaming-analytics.rst

 ----------

 Toolz is a general purpose functional standard library, not a library for data analytics.
-While there are some obvious benefits (streaming, composition, ...) users interested in data analytics might be better served by using projects specific to data analytics like Pandas or SQLAlchemy.
+While there are obvious benefits (streaming, composition, ...) users interested in data analytics might be better served by using projects specific to data analytics like Pandas or SQLAlchemy.